Stuxnet Scenario: Historical Nuclear Facility Crisis (2010)

 Decision Round 2 (12 minutes) - “What international coordination approach balances nuclear security transparency with intelligence sensitivity?”

-Guide team through complex stakeholder coordination: NRC compliance and federal reporting vs. international IAEA coordination vs. intelligence community sensitivity vs. industry-wide critical infrastructure warnings.
+Guide team through complex stakeholder coordination: IAEA compliance and federal reporting vs. international IAEA coordination vs. intelligence community sensitivity vs. industry-wide critical infrastructure warnings.
 Introduce mid-scenario pressure: International nuclear security conference requests briefing on air-gapped network compromise implications.
 Discuss classification challenges, international cooperation requirements, and balancing security disclosure with operational security.

 Investigation Round 6 (12 minutes) - “What OT/IT security convergence and industrial cybersecurity paradigm shift does Stuxnet necessitate?”